Are you complying with your personal tax obligations?

 - paying your tax bill or coming to an arrangement with the Australian Taxation Office to pay amounts owing.

-If we find that you have failed to comply with your personal tax obligations, the Board Conduct Committee may decide that you have breached the Code and impose a sanction which may include:
+If we find that you have failed to comply with your personal tax obligations (including those of related entities), the Board Conduct Committee (BCC) may decide that you have breached Code item 2 and impose a sanction which may include:

 - terminating your registration.